 The Best Timeline for Filing Your Case

 The deadlines above represent the longest you can legally wait to file a claim in court.
 However, it’s not advisable to wait any longer than you have to.
-The best thing you can do after your accident is schedule a free meeting with a lawyer immediately, get a professional opinion, and then take next steps within days.
-This is because:
+The best thing you can do after your accident is schedule a free meeting with a lawyer immediately, get a trained legal opinion, and then take the next steps within days.

-If you’ve already waited months, or even a year or more, you should still speak to a lawyers—cases can be and are won even after time goes by.
-But your case is strongest, with the most evidence available, when it’s fresh.
+If you’ve already waited months, or even a year or more, you should still speak to a lawyer.
+Cases can be and are won even after time goes by.
+Still, your case is strongest and the most evidence is available to support your claim when it’s fresh.
 If possible, call a lawyer the same day as your accident.

 What You Need to File Your Car Accident Claim

 When filing an auto collision claim, you’ll want to have as much information and evidence as possible.
 This helps your attorney understand the details of your case and the strength of your claim.
 Try to gather evidence such as:

 - Videos or photos of the accident scene